Top Marketplaces for Selling Your WordPress Themes (ThemeForest Alternatives)

-To create an attractive demo and run trials for your WordPress themes, you don’t have to build it all from scratch, MotoPress Demo Builder plugin is a ready-made-solution for this purpose.
-Make sure to check it out (by the way, it’s now available at extremely low price in a bunch with all other MotoPress plugins and themes for WordPress – check out Membership for details).
+To create an attractive demo and run trials for your WordPress themes, you don’t have to build it all from scratch, MotoPress Demo Builder plugin is a ready-made solution for this purpose.
+Make sure to check it out (by the way, it’s now available at an extremely low price in a bunch with all other MotoPress plugins and themes for WordPress – check out Membership for details).

-Apart from WordPress themes, on this marketplace there is much more space for selling various kinds of stuff like scripts, mobile apps, graphics, prints, brochures, etc. The interface is pretty much inspired by ThemeForest making the site very user-friendly and familiar for buyers.
+Apart from WordPress themes, in this marketplace, there is much more space for selling various kinds of stuff like scripts, mobile apps, graphics, prints, brochures, etc. The interface is pretty much inspired by ThemeForest making the site very user-friendly and familiar for buyers.

 To send your theme submission, you should start with creating a user account and upgrading it to Author, which gives you an opportunity to earn 60% on each sale and set your own prices for your themes.
 You’ll be also provided with additional tools to help you track statistics and get closer to your customers.

-Before submitting, make sure to read all legal information on membership agreement.
+Before submitting, make sure to read all legal information on the membership agreement.

 The approval process is quite fast, so more likely you won’t need to wait too long.

-Make sure to check the author’s guideline before submitting your theme.
+Make sure to check the author’s guidelines before submitting your theme.

 Gridgum is a small but developing marketplace with more than four thousand members.
-If you decide to sell your themes here, you’ll be offered a fixed commission of 60% for exclusive themes and 40% for non exclusive themes.
-They also offer a great policy of multiplying your revenue through offering additional Installation service to customers.
-One more good point about this marketplace is that they put lots of efforts in themes promotion, so good fortune can also come your way without additional costs.
+If you decide to sell your themes here, you’ll be offered a fixed commission of 60% for exclusive themes and 40% for non-exclusive themes.
+They also offer a great policy of multiplying your revenue through offering additional Installation services to customers.
+One more good point about this marketplace is that they put lots of effort into themes promotion, so good fortune can also come your way without additional costs.

 If you decide to submit your WordPress theme (or even plugin) to this marketplace, take care of all documentation and guides for users beforehand.

 Do you know any effective marketplace I forgot to mention here?
-Do you have any experience of selling your theme on the marketplaces other than ThemeForest?
+Do you have any experience selling your theme on marketplaces other than ThemeForest?
 Share your priceless experience.